ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/secret-of-evermore/multiworld_en.md

 that had the patch file.

 ### Play the game
-When the game is loaded but not yet past the intro, the "Game" status is yellow.
-The intro can be skipped pressing START.
-When the client shows both "Game" and "AP" as green, you're ready to play.
+When the game is loaded but not yet past the intro cutscene, the "Game" status is yellow.
+When the client shows "AP" as green and "Game" as yellow, you're ready to play.
+The intro can be skipped pressing the START button and "Game" should change to green.
 Congratulations on successfully joining a multiworld game!

 ## Hosting a MultiWorld game
 The recommended way to host a game is to use our [hosting service](/generate).
 The process is relatively simple: